Erv16/Mindex/README.md

 ## Implementation Pointers

+* Comments are mentioned in java docs format
+* REST API is documented using Swagger for Compensation and Reporting Structure
+* Unit tests are written for Task 1 and 2
+* Extensively tested end points using Postman

 ### Task 1

    * REST endpoint: /reporting/id GET request where id is the employee id whose direct reports need to be computed